Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 Not only will it expose the bacteria, but it is also reported to be virucidal and will inhibit the growth of several fungi.
 So by using these two products alongside each other, surface sanitization will be improved.

-Do not mix the two together however as they will simply cancel each other out and become ineffective.
-This is because one is a base and the other is an acid.
+However, please do not mix the two as they will cancel each other out and become ineffective.
+This is because one is a base, and the other is an acid.
 Mixing them makes them inert and gives them a neutral pH score.

 Yes, I know they are often used together in online recipes, but these recipes are wrong!
-The only benefit from the mix will be the fizzing action of the two chemicals which may dislodge grime.
+The only benefit from the mix will be the two chemicals’ fizzing action, which may dislodge grime.